 Gardenwatch is a collaborative project between British Trust for Ornithology (BTO) and the BBC Springwatch team.
-Springwatch returns to BBC Two from 7.30 pm on May 27 broadcasting live from the Cairngorms National Park, Scotland.
+Springwatch returned to BBC Two on May 27 broadcasting from the Cairngorms National Park, Scotland.
 This year presenters Chris Packham, Michaela Strachan, Iolo Williams and Gillian Burke are inviting audiences to join in the series' biggest ever citizen science project – Gardenwatch.

 Gardenwatch focuses on the last great and perhaps least known wildness regions in the country – our gardens.
 UK gardens cover an area of land three times the size of all the country’s RSPB nature reserves put together.
 Now more than ever before, Britain’s gardens are a critical refuge for wildlife.
 It is vital that they are surveyed to find out what species live there and what needs to be done to protect and encourage them in the future.
 Gardenwatch asks the public to share what is in their garden, and its wildlife, to help build a comprehensive picture of how gardens can help UK wildlife species to thrive in the future.